Volvo V90: Facelift

 In February 2020, the official photos of a refreshed V90 were leaked along with the refreshed S90.
-The Taillights had a sequential LED & Inscription variants get chrome garnish on front bumper.
+The taillights now had sequential LEDs, and Inscription variants had a chrome garnish on the front bumper.

+In 2022, the V90 mild hybrid was introduced for better fuel economy and replaces the belt driven supercharger with an electric one, and in addition, uses a belt driven Belt Alternator Starter (BAS) unit.
+In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.
+In July 2024, the V90 returned in the United Kingdom in T6 Plus and T8 Ultra trim levels, replacing Core, Plus and Ultimate; these are available only as a plug-in hybrid.

 Engines

 The V90 is only available with 2.0-litre, 4 cylinder petrol and diesel engines from the VEA family (Drive-E).
 The more powerful petrol engines are compound charged, as is the plug-in hybrid variant called the T8.
 The D5 diesel engine features Volvo's new PowerPulse technology that is designed to eliminate turbo lag as well as an i-Art injection system.